-Cross-Section of Disabilities
+Cross-Section of Student Disabilities

 For research purposes, the National Institute of Health has culled an extensive list of visual impairments that can be found here.
 There are an estimated 10 million people in the United States that are visually impaired or blind with approximately 10% of those under the age of 40.

-Valuable Technology for Visual Impairment:
+Assistive Technologies for Students with Visual Impairment:

-Talking Checkbook helps the visually impaired balance a checkbook, write checks, and sign printed checks.
+- Talking Checkbook helps the visually impaired balance a checkbook, write checks, and sign printed checks.

-Spotlight Text eReader for individuals with vision loss.
+- Spotlight Text eReader for individuals with vision loss.

-ODIN VI phone for blind and vision impaired.
+- ODIN VI phone for blind and vision impaired.

-Big Launcher is an app that enlarges text.
+- Big Launcher is an app that enlarges text.

-Project Ray provides a simplified platform for smartphones.
+- Project Ray provides a simplified platform for smartphones.

-Audible offers a plethora of books and programs in an audio format.
+- Audible offers a plethora of books and programs in an audio format.

-Bookshare online library accessible for people with print disabilities.
+- Bookshare online library accessible for people with print disabilities.

-Eye-Pal converts printed material to speech, Braille, or text files on demand.
+- Eye-Pal converts printed material to speech, Braille, or text files on demand.

-Important Resources for Visual Impairment:
+Important Resources for Visually Impaired Students: